 Types of Hobbies

 There are hundreds of hobbies to discover, and it’s important to remember that not every hobby will be right for you.
-Different hobbies have different benefits and are suitable depending on your individual interests.
-Below is a list of hobbies you may want to try out, considerate of all mobility levels and circumstances.
+Different hobbies have different benefits and are suitable depending on your interests.
+Below is a list of hobbies you may want to try, considering all mobility levels and circumstances.

 Arts & Crafts Hobbies

-From creating the design up to adding final touches, embroidery requires discipline and creativity.
+From creating the design to adding final touches, embroidery requires discipline and creativity.
 Through a continuous focus on patterns, colors, and stitches, seniors can develop their creative minds and relieve stress.
 Embroidery kits for beginners are available online and in craft stores.

 Produce beautiful photos and portraits by trying your hand at photography.
 Learning digital photography will surely boost concentration skills and give you a reason to look out for the beauty around you.
 Film photography is a great option for seniors, as the equipment is much more affordable and easier to learn.

-When practicing origami, an ancient Japanese papercraft, the brain is training itself to make new connections and form new patterns.
-Using the fingertips in a precise manner also helps improve motor skills, which can be useful for seniors with decreased mobility.
+When practicing origami, an ancient Japanese papercraft, the brain trains itself to make new connections and form new patterns.
+Using the fingertips precisely also helps improve motor skills, which can be useful for seniors with decreased mobility.

-Scrapbooks serve as chronicles of your life, filled with photos, old notes, and mementos.
+Scrapbooks are chronicles of your life, filled with photos, old notes, and mementos.
 For seniors suffering from memory loss, scrapbooking could be an effective way of holding on to distant memories and remembering some of the best times in their lives.

 Don’t worry about your painting being perfect –– it’s best to let yourself paint whatever comes to mind or you find beautiful.
 A watercolor is a great option for those who don’t want to worry about the mess.